-I am delighted and honored to be the BEECC Interim Director for the 2017-2018 school year.
+I am delighted and honored to be the BEECC Interim Director.
 I would like to share with you the thinking behind what we are doing with the children at BEECC, the youngest citizens of our community.

 Being purposeful, mindful and intentional are core values for me both in my personal and professional life.
 The key to what brings teaching and learning to life is making experiences and interactions meaningful.
 I believe that relationships and dialogue are the basis for a rich learning environment.
 Children have a right to have their thoughts, ideas and theories about the world around them be respected, valued, explored and made visible.
-This is what we are aspiring towards at BEECC for the upcoming school year
+This is what we aspire towards at BEECC.

 To introduce myself ...
 I have been working in a variety of settings with young children for over twenty-five years.
 I graduated from Brandeis University with a BA in Psychology and earned an Ed.M. from Harvard University in Teaching and Learning.
 In 2000, I was the founding Pre-K teacher of the award-winning Capital City Public Charter School in DC.